North Coast 500: History

 The North Coast 500 was launched in March 2015 by the Tourism Project Board of the North Highland Initiative (NHI), in an attempt to work with all aspects of the tourism sector to bring unified benefits to businesses across the route.
 It was identified that a gap existed in the market within the North Highlands for a tourism offering that included each county of the area (Caithness, Sutherland & Ross-shire) and that the North Coast 500 would address that.
-The initiative was supported by Visit Scotland and Highlands & Islands Enterprise (HIE).
+The initiative was supported by VisitScotland and Highlands & Islands Enterprise (HIE).

 In 2015, the route was named fifth in the "Top 5 Coastal Routes in the World" listing by Now Travel Magazine.
 It has been described as "Scotland's Route 66".

 The North Coast 500 is also regarded as a challenge for endurance cyclists.
 In August 2015, Mark Beaumont established the record for the 516-mile route, completing it in 37 hours and 58 minutes.
 After others improved his time, Beaumont reclaimed the record in September 2022, finishing in 28 hours and 35 minutes.

 The record for running the North Coast 500 is 5 days 23 hours 4 minutes and 17 seconds, set by Luke Ivory in July 2021.
 The first successful attempt at running the North Coast 500 was done by William Sichel, who completed the route in 8 days 19 hours 7 minutes and 7 seconds in April 2019.